 An excellent source of ideas including a very thorough bibliography can be found in the Multiculturalism, Race and Ethnicity in Classics Consortium (MRECC), the antiracist resources in the Society for Classical Studies, and the Equality and Inclusion Resources from Warwick University.

 Are you thinking about a degree in Classics?

 If you are considering studying Classics at university, it is important that you check the programs at different universities, as well as their response to calls for a change in Classics.
-Some universities have been very proactively confronting these issues and this reflects on their curriculum.
+Some universities have been very proactively confronting these issues, and this reflects in their curriculum.
 This is the case of the Classics Department at Warwick, whose example and application to the courses you can find here, or look at their module 'Africa and the Making of Classical Literature' here as an example of what they do.